spine/spine-rails/README.md

 Install the gem and generate resource.

     bundle install

     rails g scaffold Post title:string content:string
     rake db:migrate

     rails g spine:install
     rails g spine:resource Post title content

 You now have the default Spine data structures available to work with.

-Now, go to `http://localhost:3000/posts` and open up JavaScript console in the browser.
+Next navigate to [http://localhost:3000/posts](http://localhost:3000/posts), and open up the JavaScript console in the browser.

 Now you can use Spine:

-    var post1 = App.Post.init({title:'Hi Spine!', content: 'It is cool!'}); // creates a new post post1.save(); // saves the post to the server post.id; // => 1 or similar
+    var post = new App.Post({title:'Hello World!', content: 'Spine & Rails, sitting in a tree!'});

-    // Similarly you can access Controllers
+    post.save(); // Sends an AJAX POST to the server

-    var posts = new App.Posts();
+    post.id; // => ID returned from Rails

-    // Additionally, you can get quick access to the views from your controllers: posts.generate('index', post1); # this will render html for the view 'views/blogs/index'
+    post.updateAttributes({title: 'Goodbye'}); // Sends AJAX PUT to the server